strets123/frictionless-pres/PITCHME.md

 # Acknowledgments

 * Thanks to the team at Frictionless data / OKFN
+* Thanks to the Science Museum and National Railways Museum for making the data available
 * Thanks to the team at <a href="http://okfnlabs.org/blog/2017/02/27/datapackage-pipelines.html" target="_blank">Openspending for creating the datapackage pipelines project</a>
-* To the team at Zegami
+* To the team at Zegami (we are hiring)
 * To everyone for listening

+---

+# Questions